Everything you need to know about nootropics: what they are, what they do, all the jargon explained, and how to find the best nootropics for you.

 C. Try the Basics: Still not sure?
 Why not go for the tried and tested?:

-L-Theanine – the perfect starter nootropic.
+L-Theanine – The perfect starter nootropic.

 L-Theanine is the natural amino-acid responsible for that feeling of calm you get from green tea.
 Interestingly, it works exceptionally well when combined with coffee.
-Due to its anxiolytic and stress-reducing properties it takes away some of the jitteriness caused by caffeine, and provides you with a clean, lucid energy boost.
+Due to its anxiolytic and stress-reducing properties, it takes away some of the jitteriness caused by caffeine and provides you with a clean, lucid energy boost.
 It has even been shown to amplify caffeine’s cognitive effects.

 Piracetam – The original nootropic.

-Piracetam was first created in 1964 and has over 40 years of peer reviewed studies attesting to its effectiveness.
-It is predominantly recognized for it’s ability to improve focus, memory, and verbal fluidity.
+Piracetam was first created in 1964 and has over 40 years of peer-reviewed studies attesting to its effectiveness.
+It is predominantly recognized for its ability to improve focus, memory, and verbal fluidity.
 It does, however, draw on your choline reserves, which may lead to headaches in some users, so supplementing Piracetam with Citicoline ensures that your brain has the fuel to keep you going.

 Adrafinil – The Modafinil metabolite.

 This nootropic is celebrated for good reason.
-When Adrafinil becomes Modafinil in your liver, it produces a state of heightened cognitive ability, characterised by concentration, wakefulness, and focus.
+When Adrafinil becomes Modafinil in your liver, it produces a state of heightened cognitive ability, characterized by concentration, wakefulness, and focus.
 In case you were wondering why we don’t advise taking Modafinil directly, it’s because (unlike Adrafinil) Modafinil is not legal in most countries and/or requires a prescription.